PROGRAM

 Types of Sessions at ISTH 2026:

-• Oral Communication Sessions (OC): OC Sessions have five abstract authors present their abstracts.
-Each speaker is allocated 12 minutes to present and 3 minutes for Q&A. These are moderated for time.
+Oral Communication Sessions (OC) - OC Sessions have five abstract authors present their scientific/original investigative research.
+Each speaker is allocated 12 minutes to present and 3 minutes for Q&A. These sessions are moderated for time.

-• Early Career Session (EC): This event requires separate pre-registration, and a registration fee.
-The event lasts 150 minutes and provides a variety of high-quality educational, career-development, and networking opportunities with notable speakers that will cover important topics for early career individuals.
+Early Career Session (EC) - This event requires separate pre-registration, and a registration fee.
+The session lasts 150 minutes and provides a variety of high-quality educational, career-development, and networking opportunities with notable speakers that will cover important topics for early career individuals.

-• Supported Symposia (SS): Supported Symposia are scientific or educational in nature, offering a platform for in-depth presentations and discussions from ISTH industry partners.
+Supported Symposia (S) - Supported Symposia are scientific or educational in nature, offering a platform for in-depth presentations and discussions from ISTH industry partners.